CalBike

 Inside the Black Box of Appropriations

-It is now that time of the year where California’s appropriations committees wield their influence in the legislative process, as the state’s budget begins to come into focus.
-Appropriations committees have outsize power and can affect the passage of a bill in unexpected ways.
+In May, California’s appropriations committees wield their influence in the legislative process, as the state’s budget begins to come into focus.
+Appropriations committees in both the Senate and Assembly have outsize power and can affect the passage of a bill in unexpected ways.
 Here’s a look behind the scenes.

 Kill bill